melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 alias roboot='mount -o remount,ro /boot'
 alias rwboot='mount -o remount,rw /boot'
 ```

+## Troubleshooting

+#### Cannot get past the user login form
+Chack that the `/home/pi` folder is writable (i.e. is not a part of the read-only filesystem - mount it to tmpfs)

 # References
 [1] Steps mostly adapted from [this blogpost](http://petr.io/en/blog/2015/11/09/read-only-raspberry-pi-with-jessie/).